 6. Cheese eaters: feta cheese from sheeps' milk is easier to digest and a bit better on your body to handle in the winter

 According to Traditional Chinese Medicine...

 A diet which is mainly carbohydrate and protein will produce the heat we needed without adding too much weight, however we do still want to keep up our exercise until the spring comes so when we change our diet then again we may cleanse and lighten up. ...and by carbohydrate, I mean vegetables and grains - not potato chips :)

 Take long baths.

-It focuses our body in on itself.
+Proper rest helps relax our body so it can focus on building up strength to repel the cold environment and the viruses going around.
 It helps us heal.
 Sleep helps even more.
-Sleep is good, real good.
+Sleep is really good.
 And easier to do, when its dark and dreary.

 Whatever makes you feel relaxed, make sure to do that more regularly.

 You owe it to yourself!
-Take good care this winter.
+Take good care of you this winter.